lepperm/Learning-Log/_posts/journal/2021/05/2021-05-02-wordpress-progress-for-silver-is-gold.md

 ## Journal

-{% include focus-box.html focus="Wordpress" theme="Client Projects" %}
+{% include focus-box.html focus="WordPress" theme="Client Projects" %}

 After sleeping on it the night after my last post, I decided to try something drastic.
 Using a plugin called WP Reset, I completely reset the site to a (mostly) blank canvas.
 Now that I have a slightly better idea of what's going on, I'll take things one step at a time and focus on functionality.